What are ice dams? When do they occur?

 The best way to prevent an ice dam is to keep your roof cold, so that the snow doesn’t melt and create damaging buildup.
 Be sure to check your attic or upstairs for gaps and leaks in insulation, and to air seal the attic if you haven’t already.

-What can I do to fix ice dams and their damage if they do form on my roof?
+What can I do to fix ice dams and the damage if they do form?

 Unfortunately, the prevention strategies listed above aren’t foolproof or comprehensive— remember, it may be an unexpected warm weather blast that causes your ice dams to form and water to leak back into the house.
 And there’s nothing you can do to keep Mother Nature in line.